suxiya/tao2tex/README.md

 tao2tex also supports a local mode, and a batch mode:
  - For local mode, save the html of the page and then use the name of the file in place of the url, with the option `-l`. e.g. python3 tao2tex.py file.html -l
- - For batch mode, save the list of urls in a file, e.g. batch.txt and call `python3 tao2tex.py batch.txt -b.
+ - For batch mode, save the list of urls in a file, e.g. batch.txt and call `python3 tao2tex.py batch.txt -b`.
 If you have a list of local files, you can use `-b -l`.

 Finally, you can specify the name of the .tex file with the -o option.